Jump to:

 • Counseling about the expectations of functional needs, and about the disease process itself, is essential to the family’s decision-making regarding care options and management of respiratory complications of SMA.

-• Cure SMA is a non-profit organization which provides support to families, promotes and supports research with the goal of eradicating SMA.
+• Cure SMA is a non-profit organization which provides support to families, promotes and supports research with the goal of eradicating SMA8.

 Professional issues